NCVI Breast Pump: A Comprehensive Guide for Modern Moms - Go Mommy

 Fit & Sizing (Your Output’s Best Friend)

 Measure the nipple base diameter (not areola) and choose a flange/insert that leaves ~1–2 mm clearance in the tunnel.
-NCVI kits often include two sizes out of the box (e.g., 21/24 mm) and sell additional 28/32 mm options and silicone inserts for fine tuning.
+NCVI kits often include two sizes out of the box (e.g., 21/24 mm) and sell additional 28/32 mm options.
 A good fit reduces friction, improves flow, and helps you stay consistent.

 Closed System, BPA-Free Parts & Cleaning

 NCVI emphasizes a closed-system with backflow prevention (diaphragm + valve) and BPA-free milk-contact parts.
-After each session, disassemble and wash parts in warm soapy water (many pieces are top-rack dishwasher-safe—check your manual).
+After each session, disassemble and wash parts in warm soapy water.
 Air-dry fully on a clean rack and replace flexible valves/membranes on the recommended cadence to maintain suction.

 Output Optimization & Troubleshooting Matrix